-The guidelines update and augment the 2002 Voting System Standards, as required by HAVA, to address advancements in election practices and computer technologies.
+The guidelines updated and augmented the 2002 Voting System Standards, as required by HAVA, to address advancements in election practices and computer technologies.
 These guidelines are voluntary.
 States may decide to adopt them entirely or in part prior to the effective date.

-A proposed revision to these guidelines, known as the VVSG 1.1, was offered during a 120-day public comment period in the summer of 2009.
-Since that time, the EAC’s Testing & Certification Program discovered additional best practices, experienced anomalies and deficiencies with voting systems entering the Testing and Certification Program, and clarified many ambiguities with the standard.
-Changes were made after the initial 120-day public comment period to address these issues, and then reopened for an additional 130-day public comment period.
+A proposed revision to these guidelines, known as the VVSG 1.1, was originally offered for public comment during the summer of 2009.
+In response to these comments, the EAC’s Testing & Certification Program developed additional best practices, researched and troubleshot anomalies and deficiencies found in voting systems entering the Testing and Certification Program, and clarified many ambiguities with the standard.
+Changes were made to VVSG 1.1 after the initial 120-day public comment period to reflect this work, and then the EAC reopened the guidelines for an additional 130-day public comment period.
+They were adopted on March 31, 2015.
 For more information on changes made since the initial public comment period, please see the Federal Register notice.
-All comments received will be reviewed and published on EAC’s website, and the final VVSG 1.1 draft document will be prepared for a Commission vote at such time as the EAC once again has a quorum of Commissioners.
+For a full text of VVSG 1.1, past guideline versions, and other documents pertinent to VVSG, please see below.

 Voluntary Voting System Guidelines Version 1.1 (Approved)